Workshop

 In fact, we will apply a different transformation called “logicle” (Parks, Roederer, and Moore 2006).
 This transformation is has a similar effect as logging but avoids some problems that can occur with flow cytometry data and especially flow cytometry data that have been “compensated” .
 Compensation is routinely applied to flow cytometry data to correct for fluorophores being detected in in multiple channels.
 This was not a problem in our experiment.

-A transformation is applied in two steps: the transformations needed is estimated from the data and then that transformation is applied.
+The transformation is applied in two steps: the transformation needed is estimated from the data and then that transformation is applied.

-We need to apply the transformation only to apply it to the TNFa_APC_Lin and E_coli_FITC_Lin columns.
-These in the 10th and 13th columns of the flowFrames.
+We need to apply the transformation only to the TNFa_APC_Lin and E_coli_FITC_Lin columns.
+The estimateLogicle() function refers to columns as channels.

 🎬 Estimate the transformation from the data: